hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But now I am anxious just to hear you state
 >
-> When, where, and how, are licenses obtain'd,
+> When, where, and how, are licenses obtained,
 >
-> For public dancing — this you've not explain'd.
+> For public dancing — this you've not explained.
 >
 > Jem.
 If you for dancing would a license take,
 >